-While some permanent residents and New Zealand citizens may have used HECS in the past, the higher education policy was reformed in 2005 and part of the changes included the replacement of HECS with Commonwealth supported places and the introduction of the Higher Education Loan Program (HELP).
+While some permanent residents may have used HECS in the past, the higher education policy was reformed in 2005 and part of the changes included the replacement of HECS with Commonwealth supported places and the introduction of the Higher Education Loan Program (HELP).
 HELP replaced all previous Australian Government loans for tertiary study.
 As part of these changes, the eligibility criteria to access a HELP loan also changed.

 Q: Which HELP loan am I eligible for?